-There are six graded clerkships in the Foothills (Family Medicine, Internal Medicine, Obstetrics/Gynecology, Pediatrics, Psychiatry and Surgery) as well as one pass/fail clerkship (Emergency Medicine) and two additional pass/fail courses (LIC and Traverse).
+There are six graded clerkships in the Foothills (Family Medicine, Internal Medicine, Obstetrics/Gynecology, Pediatrics, Psychiatry and Surgery) as well as one pass/fail clerkship (Emergency Medicine) and one additional pass/fail course (LIC).
 Each clerkship assigns grades using a criterion-based system which means that there are no limits to the number of honors we can assign (i.e., if all students meet the honors criteria, all students will receive honors) and you are not competing against your classmates for grades.